COVID-19 Restrictions Updated: Phase 2 in Western Australia

 - Public areas such as playgrounds and equipment, zoos, cinemas, museums and concert venues may resume, but with limited numbers.

-Following ‘stage 3’, ‘stage 4’ will be asses and finalised.
+Following ‘stage 3’, ‘stage 4’ will be assessed and finalised.
 The government has advised that while life inside WA may be close to normal – interstate border closures will remain in place and be the final restriction lifted.

 Andrew Williams is an experienced criminal lawyer.
 If you are concerned about the impact of Covid-19 on you or your loved one’s court matter, or are concerned about possible criminal penalties related to Covid-19, contact the Law Offices of Andrew Williams on (08) 9278 2575 or enquire online today.